esyomik/sysmonitor/about.md

 ## Remote system monitor.
 The main purpose is creating applications to demonstrate usage of the Apache Kafka message broker.
 This application consists from the following parts:
 - **sysmonitor** it is a native Windows application that gathers system metrics and sends them to a specific topic; the metrics for gathering are read from the configuration file
 - **rmonitor** it is a Java application that reads topic with metrics and displays it.

+This document describes only unsecure connection.
+You can add authorization using certificates as described in [security.md](security.md).

 ### Install environment (Windows)
 #### Install and configure *Zookeeper*